Virginia’s Kaine, Stewart keep up insults at second debate

 - Kavanaugh’s yearbook page is ‘horrible, hurtful’ to a woman it named

-Kaine said Stewart is running an angry campaign that belittles women and demonizes immigrants.
+Kaine returned plenty of fire, accusing Stewart of belittling women, demonizing immigrants and being out-of-touch with the state’s coal workers.

+Once considered a key swing state, Virginia has become a reliable win for Democrats.
+Clinton defeated Trump here comfortably and Democrats have won every statewide office since 2009.

-Kaine is a favorite to win and Virginia’s Senate race has received relatively little national attention compared to more competitive states.
+Kaine has a huge cash advantage over Stewart and is favored to win Virginia’s contest, which has received relatively little national attention compared to more competitive states that could determine partisan control of the Senate.

+But Trump has warned on Twitter not to “underestimate” Stewart, who the president said has a “major chance of winning.”

+Kaine and Stewart differed on several issues Wednesday, including whether a congressional office building should be renamed in honor of Sen. John McCain and whether nearly 700,000 young “Dreamer” immigrants brought here as children stay in the country.
+Kaine said yes to both, Stewart said no.